IDEAS-Watersheds/ideas-watersheds.github.io/_posts/2025-09-25-community-news.markdown

 series_title: "Post"
 ---

-<strong>Congratulations to Laura Condon</strong>, our IHSI co-lead, for winning the prestigious <em>Macelwane Medal</em> from the American Geophysical Union!
+<strong>Congratulations to Laura Condon</strong>, our IHSI co-lead, for winning the prestigious <em>James B. Macelwane Medal</em> from the American Geophysical Union!

 <style>
     .cont {